 An existential crisis is not a bad thing

 Some of us have resources to deal with it and others struggle to live with it.
 However, an existential crisis is not necessarily a bad thing.
-Feelings of anxiety or depression could be our bodies communicating to us that we are not living purposefully enough or we are not looking after ourselves emotionally, physically or psychologically.
+Feelings of anxiety or depression could be a sign that we are not living purposefully enough or we are not looking after ourselves emotionally, physically or psychologically.
 It may spur us to think more creatively about what we want to be remembered for at the end of our lives and subsequently act towards it.
 It is when we ignore an existential crisis hoping that it will eventually go away that would lead to us feeling an intensifying sense of deadness within us.

 What you can do